Present Value of Annuity Calculators – Ordinary Annuity and Annuity Due

 Ex.
 Unknown Number of Periods (n)

-To find the unknown number of periods (n) for a Ordinary Annuity (or an Annuity Due), where the present value (PV) is $500.00, the periodic payment (PP) is $100.00 and the interest rate (i) is 10%, enter:
+To find the unknown number of periods (n) for an Ordinary Annuity (or an Annuity Due), where the present value (PV) is $500.00, the periodic payment (PP) is $100.00 and the interest rate (i) is 10%, enter:

 PV = 500